 Immersion into the indigenous Culture in the Lares trek Peru

-The indigenous communities found on the mountain sides of the Lares trek Valley are very isolated.
-We think this is why these communities have managed to preserve their age-old customs, traditions and way of life.
+The indigenous communities found on the mountain sides of the Lares trek Valley are very and super isolated.
+We think this is why these communities have managed to preserve their age old customs, traditions and way of life.
 They keep their culture alive and thriving in the most authentic way.
 Not much has changed in hundreds of years.
-You will still find people speaking the language of the Ancient Incas (Quechua), while women weave gorgeous garments in beautiful vibrant colors, the man will be herding their alpacas and llamas in the vast fields on the mountain tops.
+You will still find people speaking the language of the Ancient Incas (Quechua).
+While women weave gorgeous garments in beautiful vibrant colors, the men will be herding their alpacas and llamas in the vast fields on the mountain tops.
 While trekking you will have the honor and privilege to interact with these mountaineers.
 There is much to learn from them and you get a chance to visit a school or someone´s home and immerse yourself within the community.

 The Lares Trek and the Inca Trail Trek are incomparable